arup-group/osmox/README.md

 ### Definitions

-**OSMObjects** - objects extracted from OSM.
-These can be points, lines or polygons.
-Objects have features.
+**OSMObjects** - objects extracted from OSM; can be points, lines or polygons; OSMObjects have features.

-**OSMFeatures** - OSMObjects have features.
-Features typically include a key and value based on the [OSM wiki](https://wiki.openstreetmap.org/wiki/Map_features).
+**OSMFeatures** - OSMObjects have features, which typically include a key and value based on the [OSM wiki](https://wiki.openstreetmap.org/wiki/Map_features).

 ### Primary Functionality